-Changes to Prescriptions.
+Changes to prescriptions

 Many pharmacies are now able to collect your prescription from us and therefore reduce the number of trips you need to make.
-Ashington Way, Asda Westlea and Sainsbury's Bridgemead and the three most local pharmacies who do this but many others do if you request this from them.
+Ashington Way, Asda Westlea and Sainsbury's Bridgemead are the three most local pharmacies who do this but many others do if you request this from them.

 If you wish to collect from Ashington Way Pharmacy in particular, please indicate this and we can set this up for you on our computer system.

-Where possible your prescription will be ready to collect within 2 working days.
+Where possible your prescription will be ready to collect within 3 working days.
 This allows us enough time to create your new prescription, get the doctor to sign it and check any outstanding queries and then return it to reception ready to be collected.
 We apologise that there are sometimes delays on prescriptions as the doctors may need to review your medical record before authorising them.
 We will endeavour to sort out any problems that you do experience so please bare with us.

 Please leave enough time to request your repeat prescription so that you do not run out.

 If you are on regular repeat medication which does not change frequently you may wish to consider repeat dispensing.
-This is a system by which you receive upto 6 months worth of prescriptions at one time which are then held with the pharmacy for you to collect each month.
-For more information speak to your doctor when you next see them, the pharmacist or a receptionist
+This is a system by which you receive up to 6 months worth of prescriptions at one time which are then held with the pharmacy for you to collect each month.
+For more information speak to your doctor when you next see them, the pharmacist or a receptionist.